COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Washing and disinfecting toys and surfaces helps reduce the spread of germs, especially in child care settings or other areas where many children are together.

-Have a bin for dirty toys that is out of your child's reach.
-When a toy becomes dirty, such as after a child has played with it and put it in his or her mouth, put it in the bin.
+When a toy gets dirty, such as after a child has played with it and put it in their mouth, put it in the bin.
 If you can't wash the toys right away, set them aside to wash later.

 Current as of: